Ultimate Fayetteville Real Estate Investing Guide for 2026

 Population Growth

-Population growth data is something that investors will consider in greater detail.
-An increasing population will require more residential units.
-This involves both leased and ‘for sale’ real estate.
-If a place is losing people, it doesn’t necessitate more residential units and investors will not be active there.
+Population growth figures are a predictor that investors will look at in greater detail.
+A growing population will require new residential units.
+This combines both leased and ‘for sale' real estate.
+When a population isn't growing, it does not require more residential units and real estate investors will search elsewhere.

 Median Population Age